 57 IIS (which includes all 50 states, plus D.C., New York City, Philadelphia, Puerto Rico, San Diego, San Antonio, and the Virgin Islands6) were encouraged to voluntarily participate in the IIS Transport Assessment.
-Of the 57, 40 IIS opted to participate in the IIS Transport Assessment for the baseline measure in September, 2016.
+Of the 57, 44 IIS opted to participate in the IIS Transport Assessment for the 3-month snapshot measure in December, 2016.
+This is an increase of 4 IIS over the initial baseline measurement in September, 2016.